mikefieldmay/threejs-point-challenge/readme.md

 # Building a basketball game in three.js

+## How to run
+Open the index.html file in a web browser

 ****Basic Court Setup****

 When it comes to building things in three.js it’s important to think about scale.
 Basketball is useful because there are regulation sizes for everything.
 A hoops height is 3 meters and the diameter is 52cm.
 The three point throw line is 6m away from the hoop etc. We’ll use 1 as 1m for our three.js scene.